 Childhood vulnerability cuts across all development programming and planning, including the sectors of HIV and AIDS, education, health, child protection and social protection.
 Understanding indicators of childhood vulnerability in general and to HIV in particular, could help practitioners identify vulnerable children more accurately and spend money accordingly.

 An AIDS-free generation means a generation in which all children are born free of HIV and remain so for the first two decades of life, from birth through adolescence.

-UNAIDS, WHO and UNICEF are using Avenir Health’s modelling software, Spectrum/EPP, to generate estimates, which support policy decisions concerning public health.
-Spectrum includes modules for HIV estimates and projectors.
+UNAIDS, WHO and UNICEF are using the Futures Institute’s modelling software, Spectrum/EPP, to generate estimates, which support policy decisions concerning public health.
+Spectrum includes modules for HIV estimates and projections.